-When the 2022/23 budget was set, it was recognised that a reliance on reserves and the non-delivery of savings was impacting on the Council's financial resilience and sustainability and could not be continued.
-A rolling 5-year financial strategy was developed that realigned budgets, addressed historic savings targets that had never been delivered, reduced reliance on reserves, increased corporate capacity and built in a mechanism to increase reserves on a planned basis.
+When the 2023/24 budget was set, it was recognised that a reliance on reserves and the non-delivery of savings was not sustainable due to the impact on the Council's financial resilience by running down reserves.
+Hence the review of the 3-year rolling financial strategy realigned budgets, to address historic savings targets that have remained elusive, reduced reliance on reserves, increased corporate capacity and built in a mechanism to increase reserves on a planned basis.